ERSTT/redroid/README.md

 # Adding ARM and ARM64 Support to Redroid Docker Images

-This repository provides two Redroid Docker images with **Houdini** integration, enabling Android ARM binary translation on x86_64 platforms.
-These images are particularly useful for testing ARM apps on Intel/AMD machines using Redroid.
+This repository provides Docker images with **Houdini** integration based on the **Redroid** image, enabling the execution of ARM-based Android apps on x86_64 platforms.
+These images are particularly useful for testing or integrating ARM applications on Intel/AMD processors using Redroid.

 ## Image List